holmseyy/sail/README.md

 ## A simple but smart note-taking app

-FromScratch is a little app that you can use as a quick note taking or todo app.</p>
+sail is a little app that you can use as a quick note taking or todo app.</p>

 * Small and simple, the only UI is the text you type
 * Saves on-the-fly, no need to manually save